Beth Allison Barr

 - Baylor University, BA, magna cum laude, December 1996

 Biography:"I am a native Texan and attended Baylor University as an undergraduate.
 I lived in North Carolina for 6 years while attending the University of North Carolina at Chapel Hill, but was very happy to move back to Texas in 2002.
-I have been married for 13 years to Jeb Barr, currently the Student Ministries Pastor at Fellowship Bible Church.
+I am married to Jeb Barr, currently the Student Ministries Pastor at Fellowship Bible Church.
 We have a son, Stephen (2004), a daughter, Elena (2010), and two small dogs-Persephone and Cassandra."